PUT-PTM/Parkotron/README.md

+Ôªø## Overview
-OVERVIEW - The project is a simple version of the parking sensor used in cars nowadays.
+The project is a simple version of the parking sensor used in cars nowadays.
 The STM32 Discovery board measures the distance from
 4 "HC SR-04" sonars, computes it and sends to a mobile app (via Bluetooth), which displays the data in a clear and accessible way.

+## DESCRIPTION
-DESCRIPTION - The board used for computing is STM32f407vg.
+The board used for computing is STM32f407vg.
 The external power supply for the board is the USB bus, however sonars use the voltage passed through the USART module, because it tends to give a better output, than the 5V pin on the board.
 "Parkotron" uses 4 sonars, located on the "bumper", made out of cardboard, every one next to each other, so that they all together cover the whole "bumber".
 A sonar has 4 pins: Vcc, GND, Trig, and Echo.
 First, it recieves a 10us long, high state on the Trig pin.